Hillcrest Village: Education

 TDSB is presently the only public school board to operate a secondary school in the neighbourhood, A. Y. Jackson Secondary School.

-In addition to primary and secondary institions, Hillcrest Village is also home to Seneca College's Newham Campus.
+In addition to primary and secondary institutions, Hillcrest Village is also home to Seneca College's Newham Campus.
 Seneca is a public post-secondary institution.
 In addition to its campus in Hillcrest Village, the college also has campuses throughout Greater Toronto.

 Transportation

 The Toronto Transit Commission provides public transportation for the area.
 The TTC operates several bus routes through the neighbourhood, including the 42 Cummer, 53 Steeles East, 51 Leslie, 25 Don Mills, 39 Finch East, and 24 Victoria Park bus routes.
 In addition to the TTC, York Region Transit buses also along Don Mills Road en route to York Region, primarily serving Seneca College's Newnham Campus.